-The other great thing is that these cookies will last for weeks at room temperature, which means you don’t have to make room in the fridge once they are made and there is no concern with food safety in terms of the royal icing as it’s made with meringue powder and not egg whites.
+The other great thing is that these cookies will last for weeks at room temperature, which means you don’t have to make room in the fridge once they are made and there is no concern with food safety in terms of the royal icing as it’s made with meringue powder (my favorite brand here) and not egg whites.

 Tips for Baking the Baby Bottle Cookies